 Starting from Oasys Suite 17.0, the software switched from Flexera FLEXIm to X-Formation LM-X for licensing.
-FLEXIm is not used for Oasys licensing from version 18.0 onwards.
-For Oasys Suite 18.0 the software has been compiled using version 4.9.24 of LM-X.
+FLEXIm is not used for Oasys licensing from version 20.0 onwards.
+For Oasys Suite 20.0 the software has been compiled using version 5.2 of LM-X.

-Oasys Suite's LM-X licensing is also backwards-compatible with Oasys Suite versions 15.x, 16.x and 17.x.
+Oasys Suite's LM-X licensing is also backwards-compatible with Oasys Suite versions from 15.x onwards, meaning that these earlier versions will continue to work when you update your licence server to the latest version.

-The following details show how to configure the LM-X license manager for Oasys Suite 18.0.
+The following details show how to configure the LM-X license manager for Oasys Suite 20.0.